Timendus/3d-vipr-maze/README.md

 mazes a bit to fill up some more of the remaining space and make the mazes more interesting that way.

-And with that, we have a working 2.5D game for the original Chip-8 version on the Cosmac VIP!
-With 21 bytes left to spare 🎉
+And with that, we have a working and playable 2.5D game!
+With 21 bytes left to spare on the Cosmac VIP and 29 bytes free on SCHIP 🎉

 ### Thanks for reading this far! 😉